 - Penne/Rigatoni – I generally keep 2 boxes of penne or rigatoni (or other tube pasta) in stock.
 Both pastas have ridges that help more robust tomato sauces stick.
 It’s also great with dishes involving chunks of vegetables or meats.

 - Macaroni/Cavatappi – 2 boxes.
 I make a lot of macaroni and cheese, and a lot a variations on macaroni and cheese.
 Most of my recipes involve a single pot, with the pasta cooked right in the sauce (for a sampling, check out Mastering Easy One-Pot Meal Recipes).

-- Ditalini/acini di pepe/orzo – ditalini is a tiny tube pasta that is perfect for soups like pasta e fagiole (recipe coming soon!).
+- Ditalini/acini di pepe/orzo – ditalini is a tiny tube pasta that is perfect for soups like Easy Pasta e Fagioli Soup.
 Acini di pepe and orzo are also great for this purpose.
 I’ve also used orzo in place of rice in risotto-like dishes (for example, Asparagus Orzotto).
 I usually have one box of tiny pasta in my pantry.

 - “Special occasion” pastas: I keep only a box or so of these stocked.

 - Lasagna – In my house, lasagna is a Sunday dinner-caliber meal.
 I usually keep one box handy.
 Check out my Easy Lasagna Bolognese and Baked Lasagna Bowls!